 Go to a meeting or an event where you can meet some beekeepers and talk.
 You will find that beekeepers love to talk about bees and beekeeping.
 Ask questions, talk about what you are interested in.
 Be aware that apiculture is a very broad and deep subject and it is subject to many different interpretations and opinions.

-Beekeeping clubs also offer beekeeping classes, which are critical to getting started safely as a beekeeper.
+- First priority at getting into a beginner beekeeping class, which is critical to getting a safe start as a beekeeper.
 Those classes fill up very quickly, but they are usually announced to the club members first, and early registration may be limited to club members.

 |Region||Name / Website||Meeting Frequency||Typical Meeting Day||Meeting Location|